user1342/AutoDroid/README.md

 ***note*** while the Frida integration is implemented, it is currently untested.

 ## AndroGuard
 AutoDroid supports reverse engineering APKs via AndroGuard.
 This constant is structured as ```reverse:``` and takes a path to a locally stored APK.
+Using this will save an unbundled version of the APK as a ZIP with the name ```<application name>.apk```.

 ```json
 {